msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 ### Printing Stocktake sheet

-When viewing a specific Stocktake, simply click the `Print` button which is on the top right of the page.
+When viewing a specific stocktake, simply click the `Print` button which is on the top right of the page.
 When printing, a PDF file is generated for you, which will then open in a new browser tab.
 This can then be printed using your browser by clicking print or using `control`+`P` (if using windows) or `cmd`+`P` keys on your keyboard (if using a mac).

 ![Print button](/docs/introduction/images/print_button.png)